-A fiancé visa grants permission to a non-U.S. citizen who is engaged to marry a U.S. citizen to enter the United states for the purpose of getting married.
-In order for your fiancé to get a fiancé visa, you will need to file a petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
+A fiancé (K-1) visa grants permission to a non-U.S. citizen who is engaged to marry a U.S. citizen to enter the United States for the purpose of getting married.
+In order for your fiancé to get a K-1 visa, you will need to file a petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).

-If the petition is approved it will then be forwarded to the U.S. consulate in the immigrant's home country for review.
-The review process could take several months.
+If the petition is approved it will be forwarded to the U.S. consulate in the immigrant's home country for review.
 An interview with the applicant will be scheduled to take place at the consulate.

 If all goes well at the interview, the visa (K-1) will be issued.
 Once the fiancé visa is issued, the immigrant has six months in which to use it to enter the U.S., and then another 90 days in which to get married.

-Yes, the immigration law of 1996 outlines specific financial requirements for U.S. citizens who marry non-US citizens who will apply for a green card.
+Yes, the immigration law of 1996 outlines financial requirements for U.S. citizens who marry non-U.S. citizens who will apply for a green card.
 The U.S. citizen will need to fill out a Form I-864 Affidavit of Support, which proves the ability to support the immigrant at a level above the U.S. Poverty Guidelines.
 In fact, the citizen will need to promise the U.S. government to support the non-U.S. spouse for approximately ten years; an obligation that continues even after a divorce.

-If the U.S. citizen doesn't have enough income and assets to support the immigrant at the required level, you may need to find a household member or other person in the U.S. to promise support.
+If the U.S. citizen doesn't have enough income and assets to support the immigrant at the required level, you might need to find a household member or other person in the U.S. to promise support.
 The immigrant's own assets can be counted, as well.
 But it won't help for the immigrant to get a job offer in the United States.